bballant/essays/Book-Report-Effective-C-2023-01-06.md

 without touching the code.
 Recently I've been messing around with microcontrollers, and C is the main language in the embedded world.

+I'm not sure if this is reflective of C's attributes, microcontrollers, computers themselves, or how C and computers came about together, but at this level, CPUs and microcontrollers feel a lot like big complex state machines (and nothing more!).
-When I first started playing with microcontrollers, it was clear early on that they are just big, complex, state machines.
-Most microcontroller code (at least at the hobbiest/beginner level) is just managing that state.
+A lot of microcontroller code (at least at the hobbiest/beginner level) is just managing that state.
 Push some bits into a register and let the clock tick.

-As I started digging into C for itself, on my laptop, I started to feel like my computer is just one big state machine.
-For a kool-aide's-been-drunk functional programmer like myself, this was a little hard to take at first.
-My computer was starting to feel like a house of cards.
+The whole thing makes me a bit uneasy.
+It's more fragile than I imagined.

 It's clear parts of C are a mess.
 The chapter on strings is almost explicit about this fact.
 Here's a dumb thing that probably smells like air to the daily C